Key Points

 By reducing process lead time, you get through the production faster and thus more frequently.
 This allows the process to cycle through more often so that people get better and better — and quality will improve.

-Faster exit rates and reduced work in process will allow for greater productivity and potentially increase capacity so that more work can be completed with the same or less resources.
+Faster exit rates and reduced work in process will allow for greater productivity and potentially increase capacity so that more work can be completed with the same or fewer resources.

 An online store wanted to improve sales.
 They developed a social media campaign that they felt would greatly improve traffic to their site.
 The good news is that it worked.
 The bad news is that, because of the increased volume, the site kept crashing.
 Customers were very unhappy because of the delay in accessing the site and the delay in processing their orders and checking out.